This is a universal narrative, in my opinion.

 However, Gametime won’t leave you all alone.
 You’ll have weekly meetings with your manager to ask any questions and go over your performance.

 The gig begins Jan.
 23, 2017.
-You’ll work eight-hour shifts — lunch break included — so about 40 hours a week.
+You’ll work eight-hour shifts — plus a lunch break — so about 40 hours a week.

 During the application process, you’ll select which shift you prefer (Pacific times): 5 a.m. to 1:30 p.m., 11:30 a.m. to 8 p.m. or 1:30 p.m. to 10 p.m. .